YOU'VE GOT QUESTIONS-- WE'VE GOT ANSWERS!

 CAN I COMPLETE MY SERVICE LEARNING CERTIFICATE WITH AN ALTERNATIVE BREAK?

-The service learning certificate now requires 6 credit hours of service learning, 60 cumulative hours of volunteering, and a reflection completed through the Center for Civic and Social Responsibility.
+The service learning certificate now requires 6 credit hours of service learning, 60 cumulative hours of volunteering, and a reflection completed through the Center for Service Learning.
 AB students can apply their volunteer experience toward the service requirement.
 Those taking the class for credit will count the AB experience as a 3-credit equivalent class (since there are 2 credit hours and the trip itself counts as an experience credit).
-Students will no longer receive the SLC automatically aftering completing a week-long break.
-However, the credit class fulfills core goal 5 and allows students to receive a significant amount of the required volunteer hours for the SLC.
+Students will no longer receive the full Service Learning Certificate automatically aftering completing a week-long break.
+However, the credit class fulfills core goal 5 and allows students to receive a significant amount of the required volunteer hours for the Certificate.

 WHAT IS THE CLASS COMPONENT LIKE?